 The December 2018 annual Sugarloaf issue of Maine Magazine explored “the big red house” right off the Snubber trail at 5003 Webber Street, purchased by a tech-savvy family with three college-aged sons in October 2017.

-Like most real estate transactions at Sugarloaf, the house was move-in ready at closing, fully furnished, and stocked with everything from spatulas in the kitchen drawers to air mattresses for guests.
-The five-bedroom home is decked out with the latest technology, including radiant heating under the outdoor patio that melts the snow and a Nest home thermostat linked to a smartphone app so the house can be nice and warm by the time the family arrives for the weekend.
+Like most real estate transactions at Sugarloaf, the house was move-in ready at closing.
+It came fully furnished and stocked with everything from spatulas in the kitchen drawers to air mattresses for guests.
+The five-bedroom home is now decked out with the latest technology, including radiant heat under the outdoor patio, melting piles of snow with ease.
+The Nest home thermostat is linked to the owner’s smartphone app, so the house can be nice and warm by the time the family arrives for the weekend.

 Learn more in these excerpts from the story:

 “It was like Christmas every day when we moved in,” says tech entrepreneur Bob Neveu.
 “You’d open a drawer in the kitchen and it was like opening a present.
 Here’s a spatula and a whisk!
 Here’s a mixer!”
 He laughs at the memory.
 Spatulas and whisks might not sound like the most exciting finds, but for Neveu and his family, it was a great pleasure to discover everything about their fully furnished, fully decorated Sugarloaf home.
 “It’s hard to find a single-family home on the main mountain,” he explains.
 “We’re really, really happy with what we have.”